Last Updated on October 31, 2024 by Matt Musico

 Houston’s recent stretch of success has led to many players racking up lots of homers.
 Not many play for the organization anymore, though.
 Of the four hitters with 10-plus postseason dingers, only two (Altuve and Alex Bregman) still play for the Astros.

 Altuve has been a mark of consistency when it comes to his October power.
 After not going yard at all in 2015, he hit seven during Houston’s 2017 World Series run.
-He slugged just one in 2018 but has since hit exactly five homers in 2019, 2020, and 2021.
-In 476 total plate appearances in the postseason (prior to 2024), Altuve owns a .273/.340/.510 line with 27 homers, 55 RBI, and 89 runs scored.
-That’s all good for a 130 wRC+.
+He slugged just one in 2018 but hit exactly five homers in 2019, 2020, and 2021.

 Kansas City Royals: George Brett, 10 Home Runs

 As George Brett showed throughout his Hall of Fame career, consistency reigns supreme.
-He slugged 30-plus dingers in a season just once, yet is the Royals’ all-time home run leader.
+He slugged 30-plus dingers in a season just once, yet he’s the Royals’ all-time home run leader.
 When the calendar flipped to October, Brett reached another level.
 In 43 career playoff games (184 plate appearances), the third baseman hit .337/.397/.627 with 10 homers, 23 RBI, and 30 runs scored.

 He appeared in nine different postseason series during his career.
 With that opportunity, Brett posted an OPS greater than 1.000 in five of those matchups.
 It’s also not surprising that Brett was a huge part of the Royals’ 1985 World Series run.
 He started things off by winning ALCS MVP honors thanks to a 1.326 OPS with three homers and five RBI.